-- Cash flow from operating activities at £70.7 million was £3.2 million lower than the previous year, mainly as a result of working capital movements, offset by higher profit before depreciation. - The net cash used in investing activities at £47.3 million was £20.5 million higher than the previous year, mainly reflecting higher purchase of meters. - The net cash outflow from financing activities at £17.1 million was £31.5 million lower than the previous year, reflecting net movement on borrowings used to finance business operations.
+- Cash flow from operating activities at £81.1 million was £0.4 million higher than the previous year, mainly as a result of higher profit before depreciation offset by working capital movements. - The net cash used in investing activities at £62.3 million was £6.8 million higher than the previous year, reflecting a higher purchase of meters due to a step change offset by higher receipts from disposals. - The net cash outflow from financing activities at £22.1 million was £20.4 million lower than the previous year, driven by a reduced dividend paid of £16.6 million (vs. £75 million prior year) and net movements on borrowings used to finance business operations.